UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/sysRequire.md

     **Note:** If you install a heat engine, you can choose to install a Keystone server during the engine installation process.

 -   If you install the blueprint design server on a Windows operating system, your paths cannot contain more than 250 characters.
--   Virtual images must meet the requirements in [Configuring images for use with the blueprint designer](../../com.edt.doc/topics/cloud_connect_vm_requirements.md).
 -   The blueprint design server requires a Heat orchestration engine.
 By default, the blueprint design server uses port 8004 to communicate with the engine.

 The Heat orchestration engine must meet the following requirements: